 |Children, 6-10 years||EPA + DHA: 200-250 mg per day|

 The usual intake of DHA among toddlers and children is low– closer to an average of 100 mg per day.
-Some studies show improvements in cognition and behavior as the result of supplementation with polyunsaturated fatty acids including DHA.

-Best Sources of DHA in Food
+Best Sources of DHA Foods

-Sources of preformed DHA include oils from microalgae, fatty fish (especially salmon, mackerel, sardines, and herring), fish oil, meat and eggs.
+Sources of pre-formed DHA include oils from micro-algae, fatty fish (especially salmon, mackerel, sardines, and herring), fish oil, meat and eggs.

-How to Optimize Your Child’s DHA Intake
+How to Optimize DHA for Kids

 Here are some steps you can take to ensure you and your baby get enough DHA: